hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.10.1: Fixed options reset issue when selecting the "Default template".
+* 1.10.2: Added option to set an action URL for image clicks.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==

+= 1.10.2 =
+= Updated: 09.03.2025 =
+* **Added:** Option to set an action URL for image clicks.
+* **Added:** Ability to enable Lightbox for Slideshow, Cube, Carousel, and Cards views.
+* **Improved:** Faster loading time.
+* **Fixed:** Issue with multiple Cube, Carousel, and Cards galleries on the same page.
+* **Fixed:** Edit images section now appears in Gutenberg for already selected galleries.

 = 1.10.1 =
 = Updated: 04.03.2025 =